 A company that wants to evaluate its economic performance doesn’t need to wait until year-end to know its current financial position.
 TTM provides the most up-to-date information on the financial health of the business.
 While manually pulling trailing twelve months reports can be tedious, accounting software like QuickBooks makes it more accessible.

 Pros and Cons of Using Trailing Twelve Months

-|Helps investors and creditors evaluate and value a company more accurately||For companies with a volatile business, the values of their financial data may quickly change and TTM analysis might not be reliable.
+|Helps investors and creditors evaluate and value a company more accurately||For companies with a volatile business, the values of their financial data may quickly change, and TTM analysis might not be very reliable|

 |Helps business owners make strategic decisions that drive company performance|